 Make friends.
 Meet other homeschoolers at the park every Thursday.
 Sit in a knitting circle with moms and the occasional dad while the kids play freeze tag and build prairie houses from grass clippings.
-Realize that they get more playtime in one afternoon than school kids get in a week of recesses.
+Realize that they get more playtime in one afternoon than schoolkids get in a week of recesses.
 Help them resolve differences over choosing teams and playing in groups of three.
 Organize a writers' workshop and a history fair and twice-yearly camping trips.
 Come to love the parents of your kids' friends as much as your kids love their kids.
 In the dentist's waiting room, when a woman asks, "What about socialization?," suggest that your daughter describe her social circle.
-Don't stop her five minutes later when the woman glances at her watch.
+When your daughter is still talking five minutes later, don't stop her as the woman glances at her watch.
 Don't think about grade levels.
 Grades are for eggs and maple syrup.

-Children's bodies don't develop at

-consistent rates; neither do their minds.

-Although your daughter doesn't read at
+Children's bodies don't develop at consistent rates: neither do their minds.
+Although your daughter doesn't read

-six, her conversation includes words like

-clambered and sodden.
-Although your son

-hasn't memorized the multiplication table